 Vaya Health’s family partners help other families develop a strong voice and advocate for their unique needs.
 Family partners are parents or caregivers of children who have received mental health, substance use or intellectual/developmental disability services.
 They share their personal experiences with other parents and caregivers and offer understanding, encouragement and support.

-Our family partners also help families prepare for Child and Family Team meetings and connect them with appropriate services.
-At Child and Family Team meetings, family members come together with community members.
-They create a plan that works for the child and family and builds on their strengths, needs and desires.
+Family partners also connect families to local resources and help them use their strengths to advocate for themselves, find services and supports and nurture community relationships.
+This includes helping families prepare for Child and Family Team meetings.
+At Child and Family Team meetings, family members connect with others to create a plan that works for the child and family’s strengths, needs and desires.